Step by step instructions for submitting your doctoral thesis.

-The final results of the plagiarism control are sent to your degree supervisor and to the manager of the Hanken PhD Programme, who is responsible for discussing the results with the supervisor.
+The final results of the plagiarism control are sent to your degree supervisor and to Olli-Pekka Kauppila the Director of the Hanken PhD Programme, who is responsible for discussing the results with the supervisor.
 If the results give cause to suspect plagiarism they will be examined by the degree supervisor.

 If you have questions concerning plagiarism control, please contact the PhD Programme manager at doctoral.studies(at)hanken.fi.
 If you have technical problems or questions concerning iThenticate, please send an email to ithenticate(at)hanken.fi.

-3. Please make sure that your manuscript is formatted according to the hanken standards.
+Please make sure that your manuscript is formatted according to the Hanken standards.
 For more information please see the library's web pages.
 In order to have your thesis pre-examined, please fill in the following form:

-4. The administrator makes a proposal for permission for public examination/pre-examiners of your manuscript .
+The administrator makes a proposal for permission for public examination/pre-examiners of your manuscript .
 You are entitled to see the proposal before it is submitted.
 You then inform your supervisor whether you wish to make any comments or not.
 If you do, send a statement to doctoral.studies(at)hanken.fi, cc: the administrator and registrator(at)hanken.fi.
-Information of the decision will be sent to you, the administrator, the Registrar of Hanken and the Research Council (RC).
+Information of the decision will be sent to you, the administrator, the Registrar of Hanken and the Doctoral Studies council.

 a) The manuscript is acceptable for publication and public examination.

 b) The manuscript is acceptable, provided that the corrections detailed in the assessment are made.
 This shall be verified by the thesis supervisor.